CircuitVerse/Blog/content/posts/Arnab_Das_GSoC_phase1.md

 ### [Work Repository 🖥](https://github.com/CircuitVerse/cv-frontend-vue)

 > **[_CircuitVerse Simulator with VueJS -_](https://summerofcode.withgoogle.com/programs/2023/projects/eg17qD6w)
 > While carrying forward the goals from last year's project My project focuses on finishing up the development of Vue.js circuit simulator while boosting its performance, stability, and scalability by transitioning the JavaScript codebase to TypeScript.
-It encompasses integrating the simulator with the main repository, carrying out new API endpoint creation and integration, introducing new features, and enhancing user experience.**
+This project encompasses integrating the simulator with the main repository, carrying out new API endpoint creation and integration, introducing new features, and enhancing user experience.**

 ## Phase 1 - Milestones Achieved